Discover more from Activist Explorer Newsletter, by Juliana Barnet

 The father and brother discover Billy’s secret and pour contempt on him for being a “sissy”--until they see him dance.
 After they are won over, the story centers on whether Billy will get into a famous London ballet school, and whether the father can afford the tuition.

 The movie gives a balanced, sympathetic portrayal of the class tensions that arise between the father (whose poverty we are given to understand is due to the strike) and the middle class teacher who wants to support Billy’s gift.
-It adeptly shows Billy wrestling with gender pigeonholes, and his relationships with his gay best friend and the ballet teacher's sexually precocious daughter, creating convincing opportunities for Billy to express his confusion and anger through his spectacular dancing.
+It adeptly shows Billy wrestling with gender pigeonholes, and his relationships with his gay best friend and with the ballet teacher's sexually precocious daughter, creating convincing opportunities for Billy to express his confusion and anger through his spectacular dancing.

 Yet the film squanders its opportunity to realistically show a household on strike, to humanize it with the same empathy and gentle humor it bestows on the characters’ efforts to come to terms with Billy’s ballet.
-Instead, it retreats to stereotypes and othering, depicting the economic hardships of the strike and the bitter strife between strikers and “scabs” alienating ways that fail to illuminate the conflict, let alone show its incredible heroism.
+Instead, it retreats to stereotypes and othering, depicting the economic hardships of the strike and the bitter strife between strikers and “scabs” in alienating ways that fail to illuminate the conflict, let alone show its incredible heroism.

 Other than a few seconds overheard on somebody’s radio, we viewers get no information about how the Thatcher government and the mining companies constantly attacked the miners and their union, and we don’t hear the workers discuss it.
 The only clashes we see are between the miners and the police (with clubbing, arrests, and a chase scene) and between miners and strikebreakers (with yelling, snarling, and throwing things)—and we learn no information or background.